 Sports Shy Guy

 Dear Sports Shy Guy,

-You're in luck— there are plenty of team sports other than football and basketball.
-Many other team sports have become popular with adult sports leagues, including ultimate Frisbee, soccer, baseball or softball, kickball, volleyball, and even disc golf (also known as Frolf).
+You're in luck — there are plenty of team sports other than football and basketball.
+Many other team sports have become popular with adult sports leagues, including ultimate Frisbee, soccer, baseball or softball, volleyball, and even a few playground favorites such as kickball and wiffle ball!
 All of these sports can be played at all levels, ages, and as coed teams.

 So how do you get your foot in the door when you have no experience?
 Try checking out the following list of places where you could get involved:

 - Your local department of parks and recreation.
 They may offer sports lessons or amateur sports leagues where you could learn to play the sport.

 - Your local YMCA or gym may also offer sports lessons.